Undergraduate Course: Product Design 2B: Designing Social Narratives (DESI08080)

 |Additional Information (Assessment)

-2. Concept designs for an artefact, installation or design intervention that incorporates the critical perspective above, and demonstrates an understanding of the theoretical aspects of the course through the control of form, materials, and functions.
-This should be submitted through an illustrated digital documentation that includes a description of the issue addressed by the project, images of the envisioned final results and this result in context.
+2. An artefact, installation or design intervention that incorporates the critical perspective above, and demonstrates an understanding of the theoretical aspects of the course through the control of form, materials and functions.
+This should be submitted through an illustrated documentation that includes a description of the issue addressed by the project, images of the making process, final results and this result in context.
 50%

 Relationship between Assessment and Learning Outcomes: